These are the Foods Which Promote Healthy Teeth and Gums

 Antioxidants are known for postponing the aging process, but they also fight the bacteria which cause teeth decay and cavities.
 They also promote the cell repairing process, keeping your gums strong and healthy.

-Best sources for antioxidants are berries, apples, nuts, beans and grapes.
+The best sources of antioxidants are berries, apples, nuts, beans, and grapes.